-Plan Bay Area 2050: Plan Bay Area serves as the region's Regional Transportation Plan (RTP) and Sustainable Communities Strategy (SCS).
-It includes thirty five strategies that are oriented around equitable outcomes, including an emphasis on serving the needs of Equity Priority Communities (EPC's).36 The plan was illuminated by equity stakeholders through the Regional Equity Working Group and focused engagement of Equity Priority Communities throughout the 4-year process.
+Plan Bay Area 2050: Plan Bay Area serves as the region's Regional Transportation Plan (RTP) and Sustainable Communities Strategy (SCS).25 It includes thirty-five strategies that are oriented around equitable outcomes, including an emphasis on serving the needs of Equity Priority Communities (EPCs) (Plan Bay Area 2050, 2023).
+The plan was illuminated by equity stakeholders through the Regional Equity Working Group and focused engagement of EPCs throughout the 4-year process.

 Part of the PBA process included a project performance assessment.
 The assessment evaluated over 90 projects, with metrics that included equity.
 Of particular significance in the process was the ability for project submissions to be re-worked by their respective sponsors to improve equity performance if the assessment's results showed sub-par performance.
 Furthermore, projects in the evaluation included the standard public agency submissions, along with non-profit and general public "transformative project" submissions selected by an expert panel.
-"Highest performing projects identified in the assessment... had strong benefit-cost ratios, were most resilient to an uncertain future and/or had strong potential to advance equity."
-37
+"Highest performing projects identified in the assessment... had strong benefit-cost ratios, were most resilient to an uncertain future and/or had strong potential to advance equity" (Project Performance Assessment, 2022).

-MTC's Bay Trail Equity Study: The Bay Trail Equity Study is a multi-step process to apply the agency's Equity Platform to Bay Trail planning, projects, and other opportunities to make the network more accessible and welcoming to all people in the region.
+MTC's Bay Trail Equity Study: The Bay Trail Equity Study reflected a multi-step process to apply the agency's Equity Platform to Bay Trail planning, projects, and other opportunities to make the network more accessible and welcoming to all people in the region.
 Phase I of the study was focused on the Platform steps of listening and learning and defining and measuring.
-It included historical literature review, an existing conditions analysis, and interviews with Equity Priority Community leaders and residents.38
+It included historical literature review, an existing conditions analysis, and interviews with Equity Priority Community leaders and residents (Bay Trail Equity Strategy, 2023).

 Long term funding for CBO engagement work and local government capacity building: Staff shared that they are in the process of establishing a permanent funding source for CBOs to be compensated for engagement work.
-A separate fund source is also in the process of being

-38 https://mtc.ca.gov/operations/regional-trails-parks/san-francisco-bay-trail/bay-trail-equity-strategy established to support local governments for a variety of needs including grant management, training, capacity building, participatory budgeting, and professional development.
+A separate fund source is also in the process of being established to support local governments for a variety of needs including grant management, training, capacity building, participatory budgeting, and professional development.